Schedule A Consultation

 -If one breast becomes significantly larger than the other one or you have dramatically increased pain in one breast you need to notify your surgeon.
 You may have developed a hematoma that needs drained.

--Strip your drains at least 3 times per day.
-If you use a small amount of soap/water or hand sanitizer it makes the process easier.
+• Strip your drains at least 3 times per day.
+If you use a small amount of soap/water or hand sanitizer on your hand while stripping the drain, it makes the process easier.

 -If you had a nipple sparing procedure avoid any direct or excessive pressure on the nipple.